Lisabeth Tabor Hughes: Kentucky Supreme Court service

-On September 10, 2007, Fletcher appointed Hughes to the bench in 2007, to fill the vacant seat of the late Justice William E. McAnulty Jr. Hughes won reelection in 2008 and was elected without opposition in 2014.
-Hughes was named deputy chief justice by Chief Justice John D. Minton Jr. on February 3, 2017.
+On September 10, 2007, Fletcher appointed Hughes to the bench to fill the vacant seat of the late Justice William E. McAnulty Jr. Hughes won re-election in 2008 and was elected without opposition in 2014.
+On February 3, 2017, Chief Justice John D. Minton Jr. named Hughes deputy chief justice.
 She left office on January 1, 2023.

 Consideration for Sixth Circuit

-In March 2014, the FBI began vetting Hughes for the seat on the United States Court of Appeals for the Sixth Circuit that was vacated by Judge Boyce F. Martin, Jr., who retired in 2013.
+In March 2014, the FBI began vetting Hughes for the seat on the United States Court of Appeals for the Sixth Circuit that was vacated by Judge Boyce F. Martin Jr., who retired in 2013.
 On March 17, 2016, President Barack Obama nominated Justice Hughes to the Sixth Circuit Court of Appeals stating, "Justice Lisabeth Tabor Hughes has a long and impressive record of service and a history of handing down fair and judicious decisions.
 She will be a thoughtful and distinguished addition to the Sixth Circuit, and I am extremely pleased to put her forward."
 Her nomination expired on January 3, 2017, with the end of the 114th Congress.